seanchen1991/blog/posts/semaphores/index.md

 Conceptually, a semaphore is just an integer that can only be incremented and decremented in an atomic fashion.
 You can imagine that the integer represents some number of resources that only a certain number of threads are able to access or acquire at the same time.

-{{% notice info %}}
-The term _atomic_ means that even when multiple threads are all attempting to change the value of the semaphore, those changes occur in a sequential (and thus deterministic) order.
+> Note: The term _atomic_ means that even when multiple threads are all attempting to change the value of the semaphore, those changes occur in a sequential (and thus deterministic) order.
-{{% /notice %}}

 There are different implications depending on whether the integer is in a positive or negative state.
 If it’s in a positive state `n`, this means that `n` threads are able to access the protected resource.
 If it’s in a negative state `-n`, this means that `n` threads are all blocked and waiting for access to the protected resource.